-Flying is by far the quickest and most comfortable way of traveling between Kathmandu and Pokhara.
-Numerous flights leave each day from the domestic terminal of Tribhuvan Airport, and take only around 30 minutes.
-It's a very scenic flight, especially if you sit on the right-hand side of the plane, so you can see the Himalayas.
+Flying is by far the quickest and most comfortable way of traveling between Kathmandu and Pokhara and highly recommended if you're short on time.
+Numerous flights leave each day from the domestic terminal of Tribhuvan Airport and take only around 30 minutes.
+It's a very scenic flight, especially if you sit on the right-hand side of the plane, so you can see the Himalaya.
 When flying, you're likely to arrive feeling energetic and with plenty of time for activities the same day, which can't really be said if you make the trip overland.

 Aside from the higher cost, the downside of flying is that flights can often be delayed due to poor weather, or because of delays with incoming flights.

-The benefit of taking a private vehicle is that you can request to stop whenever you like, and smaller vehicles tend to be able to move through the traffic a little faster than larger buses.
-However, the road you'll be traveling is the same one as all other traffic, so taking a private vehicle is not necessarily much faster than taking public transportation.
+The benefit of taking a private vehicle is that you can ask the driver to stop whenever you like and smaller vehicles tend to be able to move through the traffic a little faster than larger buses.
+Private vehicles come with their own driver.

-The majority of tourist buses leave from Kathmandu's Kantipath Road (near Thamel) at 7 am, and cost Rs 500 (approx. US$5).
+The majority of tourist buses leave from Kathmandu's Kantipath Road (near Thamel) at 7 am and cost $6.50 USD (Rs.
+700).
 It's not always necessary to pre-buy a ticket from the company or a local travel agency, although in the peak season or if you're traveling with a large group it's a good idea to do so.
 Although several companies offer the same service, most offer the same level of comfort: a free bottle of water, air conditioning, onboard Wifi (which usually doesn't work), and reasonably frequent rest and food stops.

 Tourist buses aren't necessarily any faster or slower than other road transport, but they are a slightly safer option, as the standard of driving is a bit better than average.

-Public buses are the cheapest option, at around Rs 200 (approx. $2 USD) per trip.
+Public buses are the cheapest option, at around $4 USD (Rs.
+450), one-way.
 You can catch a full-size bus or a smaller microbus.
 They leave throughout the day, roughly every half an hour, and mainly from the Gongabu Bus Park.
 Public buses aren't necessarily any slower than tourist buses — in fact, they're often a bit faster as the drivers don't seem to stick to any speed limits, and they make fewer comfort stops.
 But they are much less comfortable than tourist buses, with no air conditioning, old seats, loud music and usually people and luggage filling the aisles.
 It's only really worth taking a public bus over a tourist one if you're on a very tight budget, or if the early morning departure of the tourist buses is a problem.